 1. Select “Create” in the top right hand corner.

 You can make a GIF using the video URL from a video hosting platform like YouTube or Vimeo, or by uploading your own video file.

 2. Make your GIF

 Enter the start time for your GIF and chose the duration.
 You can also add tags and captions.
 When you’re ready, scroll to the bottom and select “Create GIF.”

 3. Share your GIF

 Making a GIF with Giphy is incredibly simple and quick.
 You don’t even need to make an account.
 Find a video on YouTube or upload one directly to Giphy, set the start time and duration, and you’re good to go!

-If you’re looking for a slightly more sophisticated, but equally quick option, Make a GIF could be the one for you.
+If you’re looking for a slightly more sophisticated, but equally quick GIF creator, Make a GIF could be the one for you.
 Sign in through your Twitter or Facebook account, or create a brand new one.
-You can use Make a GIF to create animated GIFs from:
+You can use Make a GIF to create high quality animated GIFs from: